spryker/spryker-shop-core/Bundles/MultiCartPage/README.md

 # MultiCartPage Module

-This module contains the multi cart page and it's components.
+This module contains the multi cart page and its components.

 ## Installation